a-deeko/a-deeko/README.md

 ### Hello 👋
-My name is Faiz and I'm a first year computer science student in UK.
+My name is Faiz and I'm a second year computer science student in UK.

 🔭 I’m interested in
 - Web development